-Meet the Firms (MTF) is hosted virtually during the pandemic out of regard for everyone's health and safety.
+Meet the Firms (MTF) is hosted virtually during busy season to be respectful of the demands on working professionals.
 Since the event feels different than a traditional career fair, we want our students to understand how to be a successful recruit at this critical recruiting event.

 If you are planning to pursue an internship or need a full-time job, you must attend the Virtual Meet the Firms (VMTF)!
 This event is your chance to network with premier employers and allow them to put a face with your resume.
 Employers use resumes collected during MTF to determine recruiting targets for the upcoming year.

 For those of you who are underclassmen, this event is still important to you.
 It is in your best interest to participate in the event even if you don’t interact with many employers (hint: look for employers who say they hire for pre-senior year internships).
 When it's your turn to be recruited as juniors, you know exactly what to expect and you're ready for it!
 Don't be afraid to tell the firms that you are early in your ACCT curriculum and attending the event to learn more about the employers and career paths.

 Students and Professional Partners will participate in the VMTF event using the Career Fair Plus (CF+) app on Tuesday, January 25th, between 4:00-8:00 pm.
 Students must:

 - Download the app (Apple & Android) and create a profile, filling out all fields (including a resume upload/update).

 - Set your major as "Accountancy" to ensure you meet any pre-reqs set by employers.

 - Browse employers in the “Spring 2022 Meet the Firms – Virtual Accounting Career Fair” app to determine which appointments to book (one per employer of interest).

 - Begin making appointments with employers on Tuesday, January 18th, at 8 am CT.
 Most appointments are 1:1, but some employers may have a schedule designated for